Chicken Piccata Recipe

 - Coat the chicken breasts on both sides in the flour and pat off any excess flour.
 Set on a plate.

 - Add the olive oil to a large frying pan over high heat.
-Once the oil begins to very lightly smoke add in the chicken breasts and immediately turn the heat down to medium.
+Once the oil begins to smoke very lightly, add in the chicken breasts and immediately turn the heat down to medium.

 - Cook for 4-5 minutes or until browned and halfway cooked through and flip over.